 Peptic ulcers are surprisingly common, affecting between 10 and 15% of the U.S. population.
 While many types of peptic ulcers resolve on their own or with a short course of medication, severe ulcers can lead to excessive bleeding and require immediate medical attention.
-Bharat Sanghavi, MD, and Moushumi Sanghavi, MD, at Gastroenterology on Gramercy Park in New York City, can identify ulcers and determine appropriate treatment.
+Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, at Gastroenterology on Gramercy Park in New York City, can identify ulcers and determine appropriate treatment.
 If you think you’re suffering from a peptic ulcer, call or book an appointment online today.

 Peptic ulcer disease refers to any condition that has caused a development of an ulceration or burn on your stomach or intestinal tract.
 These ulcers most commonly occur on the lining of your stomach or the upper portion of your intestinal tract.